12 Ways to Save Big on Home Improvements in 2023

 Keeping your home tidy doesn’t require a trip to The Container Store to spend hundreds on various organizational tools.

 Browse this list of cheap home organizing solutions for ideas on how to neaten up your pantry, linen closet, junk drawer and more.
 Some more tips include upcycling items you already have at home or hitting the dollar store.

 2. Know Which Home Repairs You Need to Address Immediately

 It may be financially convenient to put off certain repairs around the house, but ignoring some issues can cause major problems and cost you more money in the long run.

 These eight home repairs are ones you shouldn’t ignore.
 Get on them ASAP to avoid extensive damage, safety hazards or health issues.

 3. Keep Up With Routine Home Maintenance

-This article outlines four types of home maintenance priorities, including how frequently maintenance jobs should be done and an estimation of costs.
+We break down the four types of home maintenance priorities, including how frequently maintenance jobs should be done and an estimation of costs.
 Just putting aside $200 a month can help cover home expenses that come up.